-Revenue is calculated from the figure after foreign exchange adjustment by applying the exchange rate used for the earnings forecast for the fiscal year under review and operating profit margin is calculated from operating profit after adjustments that deduct other income and other expenses.
+Revenue is calculated from the figure after foreign exchange adjustment by applying the exchange rate used for the earnings forecast for the fiscal year March 2025 and operating profit margin is calculated from operating profit after adjustments that deduct other income and other expenses.

 Based on the above results, the Compensation Committee determines the total payout rate.
-The consolidated payout rate of each performance index was 112.8%.
+The overall payout rate was 112.5% for Executive Chairperson, and 108.3% on average for Executive Officers.
 The payment amount is determined by multiplying this payout rate by the standard amount of short-term incentive compensation (STI).